 The Carroll Fund helps bridge the gap between the actual cost of a Carroll education and what students pay to attend.
 It helps pay for improvements to facilities, keeps class sizes small and supports our financial aid and scholarship programs, among other things.
 A gift to the Carroll Fund enables us to focus on university priorities and greatest areas of need.
 You may also designate your gift to a specific area of interest.
 Choose to donate directly to an academic program, scholarship fund, building project or any area you would like to support.

 Many companies will double or even triple your gift to Carroll.
 Matching gifts count toward your OMS membership.
-Learn more on our matching gifts page, contact your human resources department or call Carroll’s Office of Institutional Advancement at 262.951.3018.
+Learn more on our matching gifts page, contact your human resources department or call Carroll’s Office of Development at 262.524.7235.